Espreccino/PepperTalkSDK-iOS/README.md

 6. Starting with iOS 8, to enable location sharing in PepperTalk, you must set a string for the key `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription` in your app's Info.plist file.
 For more information refer [Apple Documentation](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18).
 If neither of the keys are found in the client's Info.plist file, then the location sharing opiton will not be available.

 <a id="documentation"></a>
-## SDK Documentation
+# SDK Documentation
-The recommended way to access the PepperTalkSDK-iOS SDK docu is through [CocoaDocs](http://cocoadocs.org/docsets/PepperTalkSDK-iOS).
+Find the PepperTalkSDK-iOS SDK documentation [here](http://cocoadocs.org/docsets/PepperTalkSDK-iOS).

 <a id="examples"></a>
-## Integration Examples
+# Integration Examples

 Examples showing Pepper Talk integration can be found at [PepperTalkSDK-iOS-Examples](https://github.com/Espreccino/PepperTalkSDK-iOS-Examples) repository